-We obtained a copy of their purchasing policy effective for the fiscal year ended December 31, 2021.
+We obtained a copy of their purchasing policy effective for the fiscal year ended December 31, 2022.
 Items noted above are addressed by the policy.

-c.
-Disbursements, including processing, reviewing, and approving d.
+- c.
+Disbursements, including processing, reviewing, and approving We obtained a copy of their disbursement policy effective for the fiscal year ended December 31, 2022.
+Items noted above are addressed by the policy. - d.
 Receipts/Collections, including receiving, recording, and preparing deposits.
 Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions (e.g. periodic confirmation with outside parties, reconciliation to utility billing after cutoff procedures, reconciliation of traffic ticket number sequences, agency fund forfeiture monies confirmation).